 The VACUUM command works by copying the contents of the database into a temporary database file and then overwriting the original with the contents of the temporary file.
 When overwriting the original, a rollback journal or write-ahead log WAL file is used just as it would be for any other database transaction.
 This means that when VACUUMing a database, as much as twice the size of the original database file is required in free disk space.

-As of SQLite version 3.1, an alternative to using the VACUUM command to reclaim space after data has been deleted is auto-vacuum mode, enabled using the auto_vacuum pragma.
+An alternative to using the VACUUM command to reclaim space after data has been deleted is auto-vacuum mode, enabled using the auto_vacuum pragma.
 When auto_vacuum is enabled for a database free pages may be reclaimed after deleting data, causing the file to shrink, without rebuilding the entire database using VACUUM.
 However, using auto_vacuum can lead to extra database file fragmentation.
 And auto_vacuum does not compact partially filled pages of the database as VACUUM does.